 \subsubsection{Distance-Wise Analysis}

-To assess the preservation of spatial relationships between landmarks, we performed a pairwise distance variability analysis using 5-fold cross-validation.
-This involved computing the inter-landmark distances and comparing their differences across the predicted and ground truth datasets for each fold.
-The presented matrix in Figure \ref{fig:distance_matrix} is derived by calculating the average distance-wise error for every pair of landmarks across all test cases in the dataset.
-For each pair of landmarks, such as A and B, the Euclidean distance is computed for the ground truth and predicted landmark positions independently.
+To assess preservation of spatial relationships between landmarks, we performed a pairwise distance-variability analysis using 5-fold cross-validation.
+This involved computing inter-landmark distances and comparing their differences across the predicted and ground-truth datasets for each fold.
+The matrix shown in Figure \ref{fig:distance_matrix} is derived by calculating the average distance-wise error for each pair of landmarks across all test cases in the dataset.
+For each pair of landmarks, such as A and B, the Euclidean distance is computed independently for the ground-truth and predicted landmark positions.
 The absolute difference between these distances is then calculated for all test cases in the dataset, capturing how accurately the predicted landmarks maintain the spatial relationship between each pair.
-Finally, the differences are averaged over the entire set, resulting in a symmetrical error matrix where each entry represents the average absolute error for a specific pair of landmarks.
-The mean value of the matrix is 2.822mm, representing the overall distance-wise error between predicted and ground truth landmarks.
-From the figure, we observe that the matrix reveals areas where the model struggles to replicate ground truth distances.
-Specifically, errors in the first row and column indicate that the model has difficulty preserving spatial consistency for the Trichion (Tr) landmark with respect to all other landmarks.
-This suggests that the model's predictions for Trichion are less reliable.As well as the paired landmarks of Orbitale, which demonstrated the hottest point in the matrix.
-Conversely, other landmark pairs exhibit smaller errors, showing that the model better maintains their spatial relationships.
+Finally, the differences are averaged across the entire set, yielding a symmetrical error matrix in which each entry represents the average absolute error for a specific pair of landmarks.
+The mean value of the matrix is 2.822mm, representing the overall distance-wise error between the predicted and ground-truth landmarks.
+From the figure, we observe that the matrix shows areas where the model struggles to replicate ground-truth distances.
+Specifically, errors in the first row and column indicate that the model has difficulty preserving the spatial consistency of the Trichion (Tr) landmark relative to all other landmarks.
+This suggests that the model's predictions for Trichion are less reliable; similarly, the paired landmarks of Orbitale showed the largest error (the hottest point in the matrix).
+Conversely, most other landmark pairs exhibit smaller errors, showing that the model better maintains their spatial relationships.

 Since this study focuses on anatomical landmarks for medical anthropometric analysis, not all linear distances on the face hold equal significance.
 Some facial linear distances are more distinct and clinically relevant than others \citep{pucciarelli2017face}.
 To ensure meaningful analysis, specific anatomical linear distances and angles were selected for further evaluation.
 These measurements were then compared with the intra-observer variability to provide a comprehensive assessment of the predicted facial landmarks and their accuracy.
 Table \ref{tab:Linear_distances} demonstrates the intra-observer variability of anatomical distances, predicted landmarks' distances, and the ratio between the predicted landmarks' distances and the average distances of the landmarks.
 The ratio was calculated to provide insight into the significance of the error, depending on the distance.
 This approach allows evaluation of the magnitude of the error relative to the actual anatomical distances being measured, providing a clearer understanding of the model's performance.